sjg20/u-boot-concept/doc/develop/bootstd.rst

 Where does U-Boot find the media that holds the operating systems?
 That is the job of bootdev.
-A bootdev is simply a layer on top of a a media device (such as MMC, NVMe) that contains filesystems that might contain things related to an operating system.
+A bootdev is simply a layer on top of a a media device (such as MMC, NVMe) that access the device, including partitions and filesystems that might contain things related to an operating system.

 For example, an MMC bootdev provides access to the individual partitions on the MMC device.
 It scans through these to find filesystems, then provides a list of